Toroid-io/drone-kicad/README.md

 You can then take the `CI-BUILD` directory and deploy the results to some server.
 We use [drone-mella](https://github.com/Toroid-io/drone-mella) sometimes to upload to [OwnCloud](https://owncloud.org/).

-## Contibuting
+## Contributing

 Don't hesitate to submit issues or pull requests.
 This is by nature an instable project (see next section).

 ## Base images

-We maintain a squashed Docker image of KiCad develpment version on top of ArchLinux [here](https://hub.docker.com/r/toroid/kicad-base/).
+We maintain a squashed Docker image of KiCad development version on top of ArchLinux [here](https://hub.docker.com/r/toroid/kicad-base/).

 ## License